nbcrrolls/BrownDyeTools/README.md

 ### Configuration Tab

-* Create a randomly named project diretory or browse for a custom directory.
+* Create a randomly named project directory or browse for a custom directory.

 * Set `PDB2PQR_PATH`, `APBS_PATH` and `BD_PATH` locations.
+If you have these set as environment variables in your shell they will be picked up by the plugin.

 ### PQR files Tab

 * Pick molecule 0 and 1 PDB files, or use Pymol selection.

 * Press "Create PQR files" to create PQR files from the PDB files using pre-set force field.

 * Or load your own PQR files.

 ### APBS Tab

-* Press "Calculate grid size' for both molecule 0 and 1 to get automatic grid dimensions or fill in your customized grid size values.
+* Press `Calculate grid size` for both molecule 0 and 1 to get automatic grid dimensions or fill in your customized grid size values.

-* Adjust APBS options if necessary and press "Run APBS to generate grids" to launch two APBS calculation (for molecule 0 and 1).
+* Adjust APBS options if necessary and press `Run APBS to generate grids` to launch two APBS calculation (for molecule 0 and 1).
 This might take a couple of minutes, depending on the molecule size and your computing hardware.

 ### Reaction criteria Tab

-* You can use either the default protein-protein contact file to load your own.
+* You can use either the default protein-protein contact file or load your own.

-* Adjust the reaction criteria if necessary and press "Create reaction files" to generate the necessary reaction input files.
+* Adjust the reaction criteria if desired and press `Create reaction files` to generate the necessary reaction input files.

 ### BD setup Tab

 * Adjust - if necessary - BrownDye input file parameters.
 For detailed description of the input parameters see BrownDye documentation.
+  `Get Debye length` will automatically fetch the APBS calculated value.

-* Press "Generate BD input files" to create the necessary BrownDye input files.
-This might take a couple of minutes, depending on the molecule size.
+* Press `Generate BD input files` to create the necessary BrownDye input files.
+This might take a couple of minutes, depending on the size of molecules 0 and 1.

 ### BD simulation Tab